 Will my General Practitioner/family doctor (GP) be informed of my participation?

 Yes, they will be aware of your participation in the study.
-Should you be randomly selected to home BP monitoring, any advised adjustment of BP medications will also be Patient Information Sheet, 224730, version 5.0 (15/12/2020)
+Should you be randomly selected to home BP monitoring, any advised adjustment of BP medications will also be communicated to your GP.